Substitute Teacher Requirements

-Depending on your state, or the district where you want to work, there are steps for screening, background checks, credentials, licenses, and other requirements.
-It can be a lot to navigate on your own, but rest assured that Kelly Education has state-certified specialists who will guide you every step to ensure you fulfill the requirements in your area.
+Depending on your state, or school district, there are steps for screening, background checks, credentials, licenses, and other substitute teacher requirements.
+Rest assured, Kelly Education has state-certified specialists to help you understand those requirements.

 Education verification.

-Many states and districts allow both degreed and non-degreed candidates to become substitute teachers.
-If you don’t have a degree, you may be required to have some amount of completed coursework from an accredited institution, or a high school diploma or GED and substitute teaching certificate.
+- Many states and districts allow both degreed and non-degreed candidates to become substitute teachers.
+If you don’t have a degree, you may be required to have some amount of completed coursework from an accredited institution.
+Or you may need to show a high school diploma or GED and substitute teaching certificate.
 Letters of recommendation may also be required.

-Regardless, you’ll need to contact your most recent school to request a transcript showing your highest level of education, which can take 3 – 5 days.
+- You’ll need to contact your most recent school to request a transcript showing your highest level of education.
+This can take 3 – 5 days.
 So do it as soon as you know what you need to save yourself time in the application process.

-In school districts experiencing a critical shortage of substitute teachers, certain states may allow emergency substitute teaching certification to speed the process and rapidly increase the number of viable candidates.
+- In school districts experiencing a critical shortage of substitute teachers, certain states may allow emergency substitute teaching certification.
+This speeds the process and increases the number of viable candidates.
 However, a bachelor’s degree is sometimes needed to obtain an emergency certification.

-If you’re not already licensed or certified, a recruiter might encourage you to complete this step first since it typically takes the most time.
-You can often start working right away in a job with fewer prerequisites, like a substitute paraeducator, while you work on some of the licensing needed for substitute teaching.
+- If you’re not already licensed or certified, a recruiter might encourage you to complete this step first.
+That’s because it typically takes the most time.
+While you work on licensing needed for substitute teaching, you can often start working right away in a job with fewer prerequisites like a substitute paraeducator.

 A Kelly Education recruiter can work with you on creative ways to allow you to start earning a paycheck while you’re moving along toward your ultimate position.